 Blockchain is a decentralised online database that allows individuals to maintain data sets submitted by others, via a personal computer.
 Each block in the chain contains new information, plus the information from the previous block.
 Thus, the data is resilient to change and better protected against cyber threats.

 Blockchain-powered technology is taking the driving experience to a new level.
-OEMs have already begun exploring the many applications of blockchain for connected cars and, according to Allied Market Research, the market is set to reach $428.57 million in 2020.
+OEMs have already begun exploring the many applications of blockchain for connected cars and started actively looking for technology partners providing blockchain development services.
+According to Allied Market Research, the market is set to reach $428.57 million in 2020.
 By 2030, this booming industry is expected to be worth a staggering $5.61 billion.

 Shared ledgers have many applications for the automotive industry, and the list just keeps getting longer.
 For now, let’s take a look at the six most common benefits blockchain solutions can have for the automotive sector.